claireloconnell/claireloconnell.github.io/_posts/2021-12-31-functionsandpackages.md

 So, in the same way you wouldn't use a hammer to screw in screw, you wouldn't use `graph_from_data_frame()`, which unsurprisingly outputs a graph from an data frame to find the **degree** of nodes in the network.
 You would use the tool `degree()`.

 We can start to see how helpful these tools are, but we also need to provide some information to make the tools _useful_.
-Back to our metaphor, if you need to hammer a nail in a block of wood, you have to provide the hammer with what it needs to do its job: block of wood and a nail!
+Back to our metaphor: if you need to hammer a nail into a block of wood, you have to provide the hammer with what it needs to do its job: block of wood and a nail!

 That is to say a hammer doesn't have anything to hammer without nails and wood.
-In the same way if you use a function like `graph_from_data_frame()` you have to supply it with the information it needs to accomplish its intended for.
+In the same way if you use a function like `graph_from_data_frame()` you have to supply it with the information it needs to accomplish its intended for, a dataframe.

 Luckily, there is lots of documentation to tell you what the function needs in order to work.
 Let's keep using `graph_from_data_frame()` as an example.